m-simonelli/ricochet-refresh/doc/protocol.md

 respond with a single byte for the selected version number, or 0xFF if no suitable version is found.

-> TODO: this (new) document is version 3
-> what version of ricochet does version number `1` relate to in the table
-> below?
-This document describes protocol version 1.
+This document describes protocol version 3.
 Known versions are:
 ```
-0                   The Ricochet 1.0 protocol
+0                   The Ricochet <= 1.0.x protocol
+1                   The Ricochet >= 1.1.x protocol
-1                   This document
+3                   This document (The Ricochet 3.x.x protocol)
 ```

 If the negotiation is successful, the connection can be immediately used to